 November 22-24, 2019

-A weekend for parents of children with special needs to refresh, learn, connect.
+A weekend for caregivers to refresh, learn, connect.
 Hosted by Joey Razzano.

-The “Weekend Workshop for parents of children with special needs” (WWFPOCWSN) isn’t about disability – not really.
-It’s about giving you a break.
-A respite.
-Some time away where you can just be a human being with needs like sleep, respite, fun, socialization; a real break.
+This workshop is about disability – and it’s not.
+Not a specific one anyway.
+One thing disability world has in common is that caregivers need a break.
+This weekend is about restoring you so you can go back to caring for your loved one with a renewed sense of purpose and connection.
+It’s some time away where you can just be a human being with needs things like sleep, respite, fun, socialization; a real break.
 Maybe even some quiet time to reflect on your life and its blessings and burdens.

 What does the weekend look like?

 Friday – great dinner and fun icebreaker

 Saturday – some content that will benefit you such as nutrition and strengthening your core in case you need to do some heavy lifting, great food, free time, fun stuff and activities that can help restore your mental health